2006 Bombardier Learjet 500: Race

 Carpenter, anticipating another caution period, commenced the second cycle of green-flag pit stops on the 121st lap.
 Wheldon made a pit stop on lap 128 and conceded the lead to Hornish Jr. before he entered pit road on lap 131.
 From there, Sharp inherited the lead and remained on the track for five laps before driving into pit road on the 136th lap, handing the first position back to Wheldon.
 Castroneves' wing adjustment, coupled with a fast out lap, helped him claim the second position over teammate Hornish Jr. by the time pit stop cycles had ended.
 By utilizing the draft from several backmarkers, Wheldon maintained his lead and extended his gap over Castroneves to over half a second on lap 160, by which point Dixon had also passed Hornish Jr. for third.
 Castroneves inched evermore closer to Wheldon, but was still unable to get by him.
-Once again, Carpenter was the first driver to reenter pit road and kick off the final sequence of green-flag pit stops on lap 176, though most other drivers, including Castroneves, Dixon, and Kanaan, wouldn't make pit stops until lap 183.
+Once again, Carpenter was the first driver to reenter pit road and kick off the final sequence of green-flag pit stops on lap 176, though most other drivers, including Castroneves, Dixon, and Kanaan, would not make pit stops until lap 183.

 Wheldon drove into pit road on lap 185 for an expectedly routine pit stop, giving the lead to Hornish Jr. in the process, but his right-rear tire changer dropped a lug nut, thus lengthening his pit stop by two seconds over Castroneves' pit stop.
 He rejoined the track in third behind Castroneves and Dixon.
 Leader Hornish Jr. suffered misfortunes of his own when he stalled his engine while exiting his pit stall on the 193rd lap, dropping him to sixth and ending his hopes of winning the race.
 Castroneves concurrently capitalized on Wheldon and Hornish Jr.'s troubles and took the lead.
-Dixon managed to diminish Castroneves' 1.2-second lead in the final eight laps, but was utlimately unable to overtake Castroneves, who secured his third victory of the season and the tenth of his IndyCar career by 0.2402 seconds over Dixon.
+Dixon managed to diminish Castroneves' 1.2-second lead in the final eight laps, but was ultimately unable to overtake Castroneves, who secured his third victory of the season and the tenth of his IndyCar career by 0.2402 seconds over Dixon.
 Wheldon, who led a race-high 171 laps, finished third; on the final lap, he had recorded the fastest lap of the race at 24.4535 seconds.
 Hornish Jr. clawed up to fourth, and Sharp edged out Meira for the fifth position.
 Kanaan, Matsuura, Carpenter, and Scheckter took positions seventh through tenth, and Herta, Patrick, Franchitti, Andretti, Simmons, Giaffone, and Cheever were the last of the classified finishers.